luiswirth/bsc-thesis/src/matter/mesh.typ

 Here we witness another benefit of separating topology and geometry, which should be done even when there are not multiple geometry representations supported:
 We avoid any redundancy in storing the vertex coordinates.
-For every vertex we store it's coordinate exactly once.
-This is contrast to use a list of `SimplexCoords`, for which there would have been many duplicate coordinates, since the vertices are shared by many simplicies.
+For every vertex we store its coordinate exactly once.
+This is contrast to using a list of `SimplexCoords`, for which there would have been many duplicate coordinates, since the vertices are shared by many simplices.
 So separating topology and geometry is always very natural even in the case of the typical coordinate-based geometry.

 === Coordinate Function Functors & Barycentric Quadrature